SKoRSA/shadow-dom-survey/docs/docs/question-types/multi-line-text.md

   "submittedAt": "2023-07-15T14:32:45.123Z",
   "questionType": "longText",
-  "questionText": "Please describe your experience with our product.", "answer": "I found the product very intuitive to use.\n\nThe interface is clean and modern, and I especially appreciated the helpful tooltips."
+  "questionText": "Please describe your experience with our product.", "response": "I found the product very intuitive to use.\n\nThe interface is clean and modern, and I especially appreciated the helpful tooltips."
 }
 ```